Cambodia, the kingdom of water

 Cooking outside of Phnom Penh.
 (Photo Vikas)

-34 Responses to “Cambodia, the kingdom of water”
+34 Replies to “Cambodia, the kingdom of water”

 1. Cambodia was an amazing country for me in its cultural sights, natural beauty and friendly people.
 Your photos really capture all that!